SAN DIEGO CHILD SUPPORT LAWYERS: COMPASSIONATE, EXPERT LEGAL COUNSEL

 Although not required by California law, at times parents will agree to pay additional expenses for their minor children or college expenses for their adult children.
 Clients need to understand that once they agree to a court order that provides for non-mandatory payments for the benefit of their children, and such an agreement is made into a court order, they generally will be bound by these additional support requirements.

-Our San Diego family law attorneys at the Law Offices of Beatrice L. Snider, APC are experienced in advising clients who wish to make provisions for the benefit of their children above and beyond that which would be required by California law.
+Our San Diego child support attorneys at the Law Offices of Beatrice L. Snider, APC are experienced in advising clients who wish to make provisions for the benefit of their children above and beyond that which would be required by California law.
 It is important the client have knowledgeable counsel before entering into any such obligation.
 Fill out a contact form to learn more about our firm.